 Now that you have paid your deposit, there are a few tasks you must complete before starting your Full-time MBA journey in September.

-- Email a scanned passport / portrait photo to the Full-time MBA Course Officer, so we can produce your access/ID cards.
+- Email a scanned passport / portrait photo to the Full-time MBA Course Officer, so we can produce your access/ID cards and update your Moodle profile.
 This must be a JPEG file saved with the title as your full name.

 - Email any dietary requirements to the Full-time MBA Course Officer (as there are several catered receptions and other events as part of the MBA).

 - Register as a student - details will be sent by City, University of London in Mid-August.

 - Complete your entry for the Talent Book (below).

 - Complete the Harvard Online Maths Course (below).

 The talent book is an opportunity to summarise your expertise and skills which is used by the Careers and Professional Development team when engaging with employers and internally at Cass.
 It will also be shared with the Cass Community such as Course Office and alumni as well as used for recruitment purposes when engaging with prospective MBA candidates.

 The deadline to complete your entry is Sunday 9th August.

 Submit your entry here